ibeauregard/url-shortener/README.md

 ## Requirements

-Make sure you have [Docker installed](https://docs.docker.com/get-docker/).
+Make sure you have [Docker Compose installed](https://docs.docker.com/compose/install/).

 ## How to run